Claim: Swabbing ticks with liquid soap is a recommended and effective method for removing them.

 Unless someone is allergic to soap, I can't see that this would be damaging in any way.
 I even had my doctor's wife call me for advice because she had one stuck to her back and she couldn't reach it with tweezers.
 She used this method and immediately called me back to say, 'It worked!'"

 Origins: In addition to their being repulsive-looking bugs that survive by latching onto warm-blooded victims to suck blood from them, there is another reason to regard ticks with horror: they can deliver a deadly payload of disease to those they are making a meal of.
 These arachnids

 feed by burrowing their heads into skin, a method that introduces their body fluids into their victims.
 If those fluids are disease-laden, those microbes will be passed to the ones being dined upon.
 However, it generally takes at least 12 to 24 hours of feeding before an infected tick can spread disease to its host, so speedy removal of these parasites is therefore key to avoiding tick-borne illness, including Lyme disease, Rocky Mountain Spotted Fever, and Ehrlichia.

-However, those in the know about tick removal warn against these home remedies.
+Although these home remedies are effective in some cases, however, those in the know about tick removal warn against them.
 Countermeasures of such nature don't always work to encourage ticks to detach from skin promptly (if at all), and even if such measures do seemingly aid the process of removing the critters, they may also make matters worse by stimulating the creatures to release additional saliva or regurgitate their gut contents, acts that increase the chance of their transmitting pathogens to their hosts.
 A 2006 journal article review of published literature on tick removal methods reported that:

 One study compared several different techniques for removing ticks.
 Application of petroleum jelly, fingernail polish, 70% isopropyl alcohol, or a hot kitchen match failed to induce detachment of adult American dog ticks.